This is a foreign exchange guide to Svalbard And Jan Mayen, the Norwegian Krone currency plus sending NOK transfers and travel tips.

-- Norwegian krone exchange rates - latest info & charts.
+- Norwegian Krone exchange rates - latest & historic exchange rates.

 In 2016, the Norwegian krone contributed to 1.7% of total foreign exchange market volume, and as such was the world's fourteenth most traded currency.
 The krone is subdivided into 100 øre and was introduced in the late nineteenth century.